For immediate release

 A segment from HOWARDS END, AMERICA, conducted by Jonathan Khuner in Berkeley and San Francisco, received high praise from San Francisco Classical Voice when previewed by West Edge Opera on its 2017 “Snapshot” series of scenes from new operas.
 And, the opera’s upcoming premiere is being heralded by the International E. M. Forster Society.

 The cast of HOWARDS END, AMERICA features leading Bay Area and international artists.
 Canadian lyric coloratura soprano Nikki Einfeld appears as the opera’s heroine, Margaret.
 Ms. Einfeld, praised by the New York Times for her “high flying virtuosity,” has appeared with leading opera companies and orchestras.
 She is a former Adler Fellow and Grand Finalist in the Metropolitan Opera National Council Auditions.
 Philip Skinner, in the role of Henry, enjoys an international career, having performed major bass-baritone roles of the repertoire with companies throughout the world, many at San Francisco Opera.
 He created the role of Edward Casaubon in the Shearer/Stevens 2015 opera, MIDDLEMARCH IN SPRING at San Francisco’s Z Space and for the Charlottesville Opera 2017 East Coast premiere.
 Soprano Sara Duchovnay, as the reckless and willful Helen, appears on opera stages throughout America; she created the major role of Dorothea in MIDDLEMARCH IN SPRING, praised for her “expressive grace” by the San Francisco Chronicle, and repeated that performance for Charlottesville Opera.
 Tenor Michael Dailey, as an African-American Leonard Bast, ensnared in the schemes of Henry, Margaret and Helen, has performed a range of roles as a Principal Resident Artist with San Jose Opera.
 Opera News described his as a voice “blessed with freshness.”
 Baritone Daniel Cilli, as the shallow, nasty fraternity jock Charles, also was a Principal Resident Artist at San Jose Opera.
 His recently acclaimed performances range from Kurt Rhode’s Death with Interruptions to Don Quixote in Man of la Mancha.
 Mezzo soprano Erin Neff, as Ruth, has appeared in numerous San Francisco Opera productions, ranging from Rigoletto to The Bonesetter’s Daughter.
-Lori Willis, in the poignant role of fading club singer Jacky, is a leading area soloist, appearing with Oakland Opera, Oakland-East Bay Orchestra and Sacramento Philharmonic.
+The role of fading club singer Jacky is sung by Candace Johnson, who describes herself accurately as an “inspirational singer” and performs in a range of styles across the country.
+She also conducts research at UC on African-American solo song literature.

 Composer Allen Shearer is recognized widely for his work in many media, but especially vocal music and opera.
 His choral works have been performed throughout the United States as well as in many cities in Europe, the former Soviet Union, and South Africa.
 The recipient of the Prix de Rome (at the American Academy in Rome), the Aaron Copland Award, the Charles Ives prize, four MacDowell Colony residencies and many grants from the National Endowment for the Arts, Shearer’s commissions include a number from San Francisco-based vocal ensemble Chanticleer.
 His 2015 chamber opera MIDDLEMARCH IN SPRING, created with librettist Claudia Stevens, received critical acclaim in local media and in the UK, and has had several subsequent East Coast productions.
 HOWARDS END, AMERICA is his eighth opera and seventh in collaboration with Stevens.